Computing

 • Be responsible, competent, confident and creative users of information and communication technology

-Computing permeates throughout our curriculum and links closely to our school drivers ‘VOICE’.
-Our TRUST values of Ambition, Bravery and Respect underpin our school ethos.
+Computing permeates throughout our curriculum and links closely to our school drivers which incorporate our TRUST values of Ambition, Bravery and Respect and underpin our school ethos.
 Through online safety lessons, children are taught about the need for being respectful citizens, linking closely with our SMSC curriculum and the need for being responsible members of the community, whilst being able to make the right choices online.

 Oracy and communication are fundamental skills that we promote through the use of a variety of technical equipment, where we train children to use a wide range of vocabulary during lessons.
 These promote oracy through the use of digital media.
 Tier 3 vocabulary is carefully planned for across the computing curriculum to promote language acquisition.